-Project 2 will address the genotypic contributions of mitochondrial and nuclear genomes (and their interactions) to sex differences in organismal life history, from reproductive performance to longevity.
+We seek a talented postgraduate student for a project assesessing the genotypic contributions of mitochondrial and nuclear genomes (and their interactions) to sex differences in organismal life history, from reproductive performance to longevity.
 This project will explore the functional consequences of mito-nuclear genetic variation, with a focus on testing an evolutionary hypothesis known as “Mother’s Curse"--i.e, that maternal inheritance of mitochondria has led to the accumulation of mutations within the mitochondrial DNA sequence that confer harm to males, but which are benign or beneficial in effect to females.

-Both projects will integrate techniques and experimental designs drawn from evolutionary biology, ecology, genetics, and physiology.
+This project will integrate techniques and experimental designs drawn from evolutionary biology, ecology, genetics, and physiology.
 A key tool will be genetic strains of fruit flies (Drosophila melanogaster) in which different mitochondrial DNA haplotypes have been introgressed alongside a diverse set of nuclear DNA backgrounds.
 This system offers the invaluable opportunity to separate mitochondrial and nuclear genetic effects on organismal function, exploring the downstream consequences of mitochondrial variation on individual behaviors and physiology.
 There will be full flexibility for the successful applicants to pursue their own academic ideas and interests within the scope of their projects.